symfony/symfony-docs/messenger.rst

 .. tip::

-    When sending/receiving messages to/from another application, it could be a good idea to have more control over the serialization process.
+    When sending/receiving messages to/from another application, you may need more control over the serialization process.
 Using a custom serializer provides that control.
-See `Symfony Casts' message serializer tutorial`_ for details.
+See `SymfonyCasts' message serializer tutorial`_ for details.

 Customizing Handlers